SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 or throws an error if the image can't be loaded.
-In this case, because the image is shipped with the application, no error will be thrown at runtime, so it is appropriate to disable error propagation.
+In this case, because the image is shipped with the application, no error will be thrown at runtime, so it's appropriate to disable error propagation.

 .. testcode:: forceTryStatement